 - “Although black is too dark and dreary, a light gray or silver can be sleep inducing and a softer tone than bright white walls.”

 - “Pink is associated with love, but unlike red which can interfere with sleep, it is peaceful and restful.”

-Sarah finished by saying: “When choosing a bedroom color – wall or accessories – consider the influence each color can have on your sleep!
-And have a read of the Tuck Sleep top tips for the best environment for sleep.”
+Sarah finished by saying: “When choosing a bedroom color – wall or accessories – consider the influence each color can have on your sleep!”

 All this research into colours has completely inspired me and I am currently repainting my bedroom blue!
 It was grey – which is in terms of science OK – but hey, why wouldn’t I go for the winning colour?
 So here is the palette for the redesign, I can’t wait to share the results with you and explain how I picked the blue paint – all inspired by science! *update: to see the blue redesign click here*